Stasieniec/hypergnome/README.md

 Hyprland-style tiling window management for GNOME.
 Automatic dwindle (BSP tree) tiling, smooth animations, configurable gaps, active window borders, and Hyprland-style keybindings — all as a native GNOME Shell extension.

+## Why HyperGnome Exists

+HyperGnome started from a very specific frustration: Ubuntu is still the desktop I actually want to use day to day.
+It has the ease of use, community support, and laptop driver support that make it pleasant to live with.
+But after getting used to tiling workflows, the existing GNOME extensions never quite felt right.
+Some were too manual, some felt like a thin layer on top of stock GNOME behavior, and some felt like I was constantly fighting the system instead of flowing with it.

+I also tried switching fully to Hyprland.
+The tiling model and feel were much closer to what I wanted, but the overall experience on Ubuntu was clearly worse than just staying on GNOME.
+So HyperGnome is the result: a tiling extension built mainly for my own needs, trying to keep Ubuntu and GNOME's strengths while bringing back the parts of Hyprland I missed most.

+## Why Use It Instead Of Other GNOME Tiling Extensions?

+HyperGnome is for people who want automatic, opinionated, Hyprland-style tiling without giving up GNOME or Ubuntu.

+- Use `HyperGnome` if you want real auto-tiling with a dwindle/BSP tree instead of manually placing windows into zones.
+- Use `HyperGnome` if you want a more cohesive tiling workflow than "mostly stock GNOME, plus a few tiling helpers."
+- Use `HyperGnome` if you want visual polish such as animated tiling, active borders, focus pulse, and inactive-window effects.
+- Use `HyperGnome` if you want something designed to work with GNOME rather than feeling like a constant fight against it.

+In that sense:

+- `Tiling Shell` and `gTile` are great if you prefer manual zone-based layouts. `HyperGnome` is for users who want the layout to happen automatically.
+- `Tiling Assistant` is great if you want a conservative extension that stays close to stock GNOME. `HyperGnome` is for users who want a stronger tiling-first workflow.
+- `PaperWM` is great if you like its unique scrolling workspace model. `HyperGnome` is for users who want classic split-based tiling closer to Hyprland.

+HyperGnome is not trying to replace every tiling workflow on GNOME.
+It is specifically for the case where you like GNOME and Ubuntu, but you want your windows to behave more like a real tiling window manager.

 ## Features

 - Dwindle BSP tree auto-tiling with per-workspace, per-monitor trees